Shadow of the Colossus remake review — they never made games like this

 It shouldn’t exist

 Sony couldn’t make a game like Shadow of the Colossus today, and it doesn’t.
 Colossus is quiet, contemplative, and empty, and all of those elements fit together to support one another.
-You go from one fight to another in a land devoid of not just life but also sidequests, hunting, and crafting.
+You go from one fight to another in a land devoid of not only life but also side quests, hunting, and crafting.
 Even with Sony holding the torch for single-player narrative experiences, Horizon: Zero Dawn, the upcoming God of War, and Naughty Dog’s games all avoid emulating Shadow of the Colossus in almost every way.

-It’s not that replayable.
+It’s also not that replayable.
 You can’t turn it into an online multiplayer game-as-a-service, and it would still require a massive budget.

 Shadow of the Colossus wouldn’t exist in 2018, and it never should have existed in 2005 on the PlayStation 2, either.

-Ueda and Sony Japan Studio pulled off a miracle when it shipped Shadow of the Colossus on that ancient hardware.
+Ueda and Sony Japan Studio pulled off a miracle when it shipped Shadow of the Colossus on that console.
 The scale and the detail was impossible, and it maxed out the hardware.
-That’s why the original had such an inconsistent framerate.
+That’s why the original had such an inconsistent frame rate.

 But even as the PS2 struggled to run the game, it worked.
 Shadow of the Colossus was this massive, overwhelming adventure.
 And I was convinced at the time that I was playing the harbinger of what was to come.
 It didn’t work out that way.
-Shadow of the Colossus isn’t some obscure thing, but it also doesn’t necessarily have mechanics with broad appeal.
+Shadow of the Colossus isn’t some obscure thing, and it doesn’t necessarily have mechanics with broad appeal.
 It’s about solving puzzles to figure out how to climb a monster so you can stab them until they die.
 It doesn’t have that endlessly replayable loop that you find in a lot of open-world games today.

-For a time, however, Shadow of the Colossus made us think that the biggest publishers were going to pour their time and money into cinematic action adventures that we simultaneously thoughtful and introspective.
+For a time, however, Shadow of the Colossus made us think that the biggest publishers were going to pour their time and money into cinematic action-adventures that were simultaneously thoughtful and introspective.

 It is breathtaking

-I’m trying to pick a single moment from my time with Shadow of the Colossus to demonstrate its beauty.
-But it is brimming with possible examples.
+I’m trying to pick a single moment from my time with Shadow of the Colossus to demonstrate its beauty, but it is brimming with examples.

 The first time you ride your horse across a field.
-The first time you walk your tiny hero up alongside one of the beasts and get a sense of the scale.
-The moment that the flying colors first takes you into the air as the wind rips through your hair and the monster’s feathers while the score changes to match the change in your altitude.
-Any time you ride past the vista overseeing the waterfalls.
+The first time you walk your tiny hero alongside one of the beasts and get a sense of the scale.
+The moment that the flying colors first take you into the air as the wind rips through your hair and the monster’s feathers while the musical score changes to match the change in your altitude.
+Anytime you ride past the vista overseeing the waterfalls.

 Bluepoint reworked the visuals into something that looks modern and also supports the power of the PS4 Pro.
 And it really is stunning.